Safety!

 The following information is intended to increase your enjoyment of lampworking, while adding to your awareness and helping you reduce your exposure to potential hazards.
 These suggestions have been prepared and reviewed by a group of experienced lampworkers.
 This is not intended to be a complete list of all hazards associated with lampworking, other hazards may exist.

-Eye Protection
+Eye Protection (we supply)

 Eye protection is very important in lampworking, for two reasons.